1M4nt0/n8n-nodes-yup-data-validator/README.md

 # n8n-nodes-yup-data-validator

 This is an n8n community node.
-It lets you use [Yup](https://github.com/jquense/yup) for data validation in your n8n workflows.
+It lets you use [Yup](https://github.com/jquense/yup) for data validation in your n8n workflows by providing a JSON schema.

-Yup is a JavaScript schema builder for value parsing and validation.
+This node uses [schema-to-yup](https://www.npmjs.com/package/schema-to-yup) to convert a JSON schema into a Yup schema for powerful validation.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.